 What do you love most about New York City?

-What was your most memorable OHNY experience?
+What is your most memorable Open House New York experience?

-If OHNY could grant you an all-access pass to any place in the city, where would you go, and why?
+If OHNY could grant you an all-access pass to any place in the city, where would you go and why?

 OHNY is important to New York City because…

 OHNY provides our students (really all New Yorkers) with compelling and unique experiences that connect them to New York City in ways that classroom learning can’t.
 It stimulates their study of the city and inspires them to think deeply about our past, present, and future.
 I wish OHNY could be part of every course!

 Help OHNY continue to expand its programming and stimulate all New Yorkers’ studies of the city, inspiring us to think deeply about our past, present and future.

 • Gift an OHNY Membership

 • Support OHNY with a donation

 From the Annual OHNY Weekend to its year-round public programs, OHNY offers you opportunities to see the city like you’ve never seen it.
 With your support, OHNY can continue to open the city to tens of thousands of people throughout the five boroughs, tying us closer to the places, people and stories that make New York the most extraordinary city in the world.
 Together, we are OHNY.